guccidoge/stock_selection_tool/README.md

 4. Exit
 5. Go to Stock Ticker Tool
 ```
-Register: For new accounts using your email.
+**Register**: For new accounts using your email.
-Login: For logging in with your email.
+**Login**: For logging in with your email.
 Your passwords are hashed using bcrypt so it will appear empty on the terminal.
-All credentials are saved into credentials.csv
+All credentials are saved into ***credentials.csv***

 ### Step 2: Stock Ticker Tool
 Once you're logged in, you'll have the option to use the stock selection tool by choosing option 5 (Go to Stock Ticker Tool).
 Here’s what happens next:

-Enter a Stock Ticker: You’ll be prompted to enter a Malaysian stock ticker (e.g., 1155.KL for Maybank).
+**Enter a Stock Ticker**: You’ll be prompted to enter a Malaysian stock ticker (e.g., 1155.KL for Maybank).
 The tool will validate the ticker, so make sure it's correct.

-Choose the Time Period: After entering a valid ticker, you’ll need to select the time period for the historical data:
+**Choose the Time Period**: After entering a valid ticker, you’ll need to select the time period for the historical data:

 ```bash
 1. 5 Days